jurikuronen/unitig_distance/README.md

 ```
 The linkage disequilibrium distance cutoff, outlier threshold, extreme outlier threshold and `sgg_count_threshold` values will be written to `<output_stem_sgg>.ud_outlier_stats`.
 Then, these values will be used to collect the queries which will be written to `<output_stem_sgg>.ud_outliers_0_based`.
 Notice the updated output name so that the file `<output_stem>.ud_outliers_0_based` won't be overwritten.

-**Plotting the results.** It is recommended to check how the results look like graphically by using the provided R script at [scripts/gwes_plot.r](scripts/gwes_plot.r) to visualize the results.
+**Plotting the results.** It is recommended to check how the results look like graphically by visualizing the results with the provided R script at [unitig_distance/scripts/](scripts).
 Afterwards, it is easy to rerun unitig_distance in outlier tools mode with updated parameter values if necessary.